Fatal accidents and destroyed homes: a powerful snow storm and tornado covered the USA

 Transport systems in New York, New Jersey and Connecticut were affected by the storm, officials said.
 NJ Transit announced that on Thursday morning, December 17, some bus and rail services will be suspended.
 The New York Ferry also announced the postponement of the first flights that day.
 He said he would not run during the morning rush hours "while the crews are working to ensure the safety of passengers when boarding."

-New York Mayor Bill de Blasio announced that all school buildings will be closed on December 17 and full-time education will be canceled.
+New York City Mayor Bill de Blasio announced that all school buildings will be closed and in-person learning will be canceled on December 17th.

-“I know: we all grew up with the understanding that snowy days are exciting.
-But this year is different, '' he tweeted on December 16.
-“Tomorrow all of our students will have a full remote school day.”
+“I know that we all grew up knowing that snow days are exciting.
+But this year is different,” he tweeted on December 16.
+“Tomorrow, all of our students will have a full day of remote learning.”

 ❄️ ❄️ ❄️ pic.twitter.com/e7WCBCvh0F